 “The truth of development consists in its completeness: if it does not involve the whole man and every man, it is not true development.” – Pope Benedict XVI

-However, as of now they still go to work at their secular jobs every day, and they still acquiescently go to bars, clubs, concerts, etc. for a more vibrant social life – and in these settings there is great temptation to compromise and minimize their faith.
+However, as of now we still go to work at our secular jobs every day, and we still acquiescently go to bars, clubs, concerts, etc. for a more vibrant social life – and in these settings there is great temptation to compromise and minimize our faith.

 “That seems to be the way things work here,” wrote Michael Higgins and Andy Coval in their article in The Publican.
 “People move around, commute from suburbs to cities, have friends all over.
 Everyone’s spread out, and so are we—especially when it comes to work.
 There’s fissures running all through our lives, but the broadest and deepest of them cuts between our work and everything else.
 Indeed, this overarching sense of fragmentation seems to sprout primarily from the fundamental rupture between work and life.
 And it’s grating on us.”

 The spirituality of Opus Dei has tried to solve this problem with daily devotions that teach its members to seek good in the midst of the work they do.
 “Either we learn to find our Lord in ordinary, everyday life, or else we shall never find him,” said St. JoseMaria Escriva, founder of Opus Dei.
-This has proved to be effective for many people, but some people, especially young Catholics of my generation, desire a closer unity between their spirituality and their work.
+This has proved to be effective for many people, but some--especially young Catholics of my generation--desire a closer unity between their spirituality and their work.